charlesfrye/charlesfrye.github.io/_posts/2001-01-01-hypothesis-testing.markdown

 # Hypothesis Testing

-This tutorial covers the basis of hypothesis testing, including null hypotheses, error types, error rates, and $p$-values.
+This tutorial covers the basis of hypothesis testing, including null hypotheses, error types, error rates, and $$p$$-values.
 These will require us to develop some fundamental ideas from probability, including joint, marginal, and conditional probabilities.

 If you'd like a more thorough-going introduction to these ideas, along with an introduction to Bayes' Rule for relating them to each other, check out
 [this blogpost](http://charlesfrye.github.io/stats/2016/02/04/bayes-rule.html).